 For starters, we need to consider the reality that you may either receive postal or spousal support based on a judge's order or based on something agreed to in mediation.
 As a result, the type of support will be called different things.
 Contractual alimony refers to post-divorce spousal support that is agreed to with your spouse and mediation.
 Spousal maintenance is ordered in a divorce trial by a judge.
 However, these issues are treated similarly if a modification or change needs to be made.

-If you are responsible for paying contractual alimony or post-divorce spousal maintenance then your initial concern probably lies with being able to ensure that you can make your monthly payments on time and in full.
+If you are responsible for paying contractual alimony or post-divorce spousal maintenance, then your initial concern probably lies with ensuring that you can make your monthly payments on time and in full.
 In this way, contractual alimony and spousal maintenance are similar to child support.
 The failure to pay these benefits every month could result in your being hauled to court on an enforcement motion filed by your spouse.
-Ask such, you will want to make doubly sure that you can have enough money each month available to pay these obligations.
+Ask such; you will want to make sure that you can have enough money each month available to pay these obligations.

 The other important factor that I wanted to discuss regarding post-divorce spousal support relates to the possibility of having your obligation to pay support completely dismissed.
-This could be the case if your ex-spouse begins to reside full-time with someone he or she is in a dating or romantic relationship with.
-For instance, you may have heard through the Grapevine next spouse started dating someone and moved into his or her home.
+This could be the case if your ex-spouse begins to reside full-time with someone they are in a dating or romantic relationship with.
+For instance, you may have heard that the next spouse started dating someone and moved into their home through the Grapevine.
 This alone is reason enough to have your spousal maintenance for contractual alimony obligation dismissed depending on the terms of their contractual alimony that you negotiated with your ex-spouse.

 The devil is in the details, however.
-To have your obligation dismissed you would need to be able to present sufficient evidence to a judge to show that not only is your ex-spouse in a dating or romantic relationship but that he or she has moved in with their partner on a full-time basis.
-You would need to have some evidence to show this to a judge and it is very unlikely that your testimony or that of another person would suffice.
-With this being the case it would be very beneficial for you to be able to hire an attorney to represent you.
+To have your obligation dismissed, you would need to be able to present sufficient evidence to a judge to show that not only is your ex-spouse in a dating or romantic relationship but that they have moved in with their partner on a full-time basis.
+You would need to have some evidence to show this to a judge, and it is doubtful that your testimony or that of another person would suffice.
+With this being the case, it would be very beneficial for you to hire an attorney to represent you.
 The ability to not have to pay a special man insert contractual alimony could be a big benefit to you in your post-divorce life.
 It is best to go into a hearing on this matter prepared with an attorney rather than unprepared without one.

 Visitation and possession changes

-Children 12 or older have a right to speak to the judge about their preference when it comes to their primary residence is determined.
-That means that if you or your attorney file a motion for the judge to confer with your child and he or she is over this age the judge must grant your motion.
+Children 12 or older have a right to speak to the judge about their preference when their primary residence is determined.
+That means that if you or your attorney file a motion for the judge to confer with your child and they are over this age, the judge must grant your motion.
 For younger children, it is left up to the discretion of the judge.
 A family court judge would take into consideration your circumstances as well as the wishes of your child when determining whether to change this conservatorship right.

-The other scenario that is possible for you to encounter regarding visitation and possession situations is if a change in work schedule occurs where you are no longer able to meet the obligations of your prior order.
-For instance, if you work a job where the hours change where you have to work on weekends instead of during the week then you may find that your first, 3rd and 5th weekends of each month's Visitation schedule does not suit you or your family anymore.
+The other scenario that is possible for you to encounter regarding visitation and possession situations is if a change in work schedule occurs where you can no longer meet the obligations of your prior order.
+For instance, if you work a job where the hours change and you have to work on weekends instead of during the week, you may find that the first, 3rd, and 5th weekends of each month's Visitation schedule do not suit you or your family anymore.
 In that case, you may need to consider filing a motion to modify your custody agreement.

 In the short term, what you may be able to do is to work out an agreement on an informal basis with your Co-parent.
-This would require the two of you to be able to speak to one another on cordial terms to work out temporary modifications if changes in your schedule or in that of your children are temporary.
-Having an open line of communication on the subject is much more important than being able to try to solve problems on your own or work around inescapable problems.
+This would require the two of you to speak to one another on cordial terms to work out temporary modifications if changes in your schedule or in that of your children are temporary.
+Having an open line of communication on the subject is much more important than trying to solve problems on your own or workaround inescapable problems.

-However, if you are facing a permanent change in your schedule and any modification on a temporary or informal basis would not be feasible then you should plan on filing for a modification.
+However, if you face a permanent change in your schedule and any modification on a temporary or informal basis would not be feasible.
+You should plan on filing for a modification.
 Again, this does not mean that you have to be overly litigious or out to change the entire complexion of your custody arrangement.
-What it does mean is that you need to be able to understand what changes require formal modifications and which ones you may be able to get by on with temporary, informal ones.
+It does mean that you need to understand what changes require formal modifications and which ones you may be able to get by on with temporary, informal ones.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan

-if you have any questions about the material contained in today's blog post please do not hesitate to contact the Law Office of Bryan Fagan.
+if you have any questions about the material contained in today's blog post; please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultation six days a week in person, over the phone, and via video.
-These consultations are a great way for you to learn more about the world of Texas family law as well as about how your family may be impacted by the filing of a divorce or child custody case.
+These consultations are a great way for you to learn more about the world of Texas family law and how your family may be impacted by the filing of a divorce or child custody case.

 Thank you for joining us on our blog today.
-Our attorneys and staff produce unique content daily for you to be able to review and hopes of helping you learn more about family law issues in Texas.
-You can find our licensed and experienced attorneys in the family courts of Southeast Texas daily and we take a great deal of pride in being able to serve our community in this way.
+Our attorneys and staff produce unique content daily for you to review and hope to help you learn more about family law issues in Texas.
+You can find our licensed and experienced attorneys in the family courts of Southeast Texas daily, and we take a great deal of pride in being able to serve our community in this way.